Auzzer/HeterogeneousSegmentGNN/Simulation/LungSimNote.md

 $$

-This matrix encapsulates the element's initial shape and its determinant is related to the element's volume (or area in 2D).
+This matrix is the element's initial shape and its determinant is related to the element's volume (or area in 2D).

 2. Computing the Deformation Gradient